Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Kids aged 0-3 years are free every day.

 Click here for Werribee Open Range Zoo open hours and ticket prices.

-Check out Melbourne Zoo, the oldest zoo in Australia
+Check out Melbourne Zoo with kids, the oldest zoo in Australia

 Elliot Avenue, Parkville.
 Open daily 9:00am – 5:00pm.

 Melbourne Zoo, located in the leafy inner suburb of Parkville is 4km’s from the CBD and easily accessible with it’s very own train station, as well as by bus and tram.

 It’s home to 320 animal species and is one of the oldest zoo’s in Australia, opening it’s doors in 1862.